-Bright Future Uganda is an ANBI, which is a non-profit tax designation in the Netherlands issued by The Netherlands Tax Office (Belastingdienst) in accordance with the general Dutch tax laws (Uitvoeringsregeling Algemene Wet Rijksbelastingen 1994).
-Bright Future Uganda was registered on 6 January 2014 in the Netherlands as “Stichting Divine Mercy Baby’s Home”, the name has since been changed to “Stichting Bright Future Babies’ Home”.
+Bright Future Uganda is an ANBI, which has a non-profit tax designation in the Netherlands issued by The Netherlands Tax Office (Belastingdienst) in accordance with the general Dutch tax laws (Uitvoeringsregeling Algemene Wet Rijksbelastingen 1994).
+Bright Future Uganda was registered on 6 January 2014 in the Netherlands as “Stichting Bright Future Babies’ Home”.
 By this name it is currently known in the Dutch ANBI register.

 Our ANBI number is 853588806.
 You can read our publication data for 2017 algemene-gegevens-stichting-bfth-anbi-2018 (Dutch only).

 ANBI stands for Algemeen Nut Beogende Instelling.
 This designation is issued to organisations, which meet the required criteria and the Tax Office keeps an online searchable database of this information.
 Donors may deduct the value of their one time or periodic gift to an ANBI from their income tax.

 The most important conditions are:

 - The ANBI can not be a company with capital divided into shares, a cooperative, a mutual insurance society or another body that may issue participation certificates

 - At least 90% of the ANBIs efforts must be focused on the general good.
 The ANBI and the persons directly involved in the ANBI must comply with the integrity requirements